MicrosoftDocs/azure-reference-other/studio-module-reference/permutation-feature-importance.md

 ## Module overview

-This article describes how to use the [Permutation Feature Importance](permutation-feature-importance.md) module in Azure Machine Learning Studio, to compute a set of feature importance scores for your dataset.
+This article describes how to use the [Permutation Feature Importance](permutation-feature-importance.md) module in Azure Machine Learning Studio (classic), to compute a set of feature importance scores for your dataset.
 You use these scores to help you determine the best features to use in a model.

 In this module, feature values are randomly shuffled, one column at a time, and the performance of the model is measured before and after.
 You can choose one of the standard metrics provided to measure performance.